chasblu/Agora-client/README.md

 An online web application for discussions on a forum based on topics and decriptions.
 Each forum has their own posts which is fully functional.

 ## Description of Agora-client
 When you first login in there are credentials for the user.
 There is also a sign in page for the user, So you must login.
-There is a homepage which all the forum is displayed.
+There is a homepage where all the forums are displayed.
 Each forum is clickable to land you on the post page where you can create and edit posts.
 There is also a add forum page where you can create a forum with a topic and description of the discussion.
+The backend has full CRUD capability.
+The forums and posts have a one-to-many relationship where there are many posts to one forum.

  #### This project was deployed to netlify, heres the link: https://agoraforum.netlify.app/